fu8765/Lenovo-Tab-M10-Plug-Gen-3-FlashiGSI-roms/README.md

   c) fastboot reboot fastboot ( will reboot the tablet back into fastboot)

+  d) fastboot flash --disable-verity --disable-verification vbmeta vbmeta.img

-  d) fastboot getvar all (read output and ensure there is a "current-slot: a)
+  e) fastboot getvar all (read output and ensure there is a "current-slot: a)

-  e) fastboot delete-logical-partition product_a then fastboot delete-logical-partition product_b (this will clear both slots)
+  f) fastboot delete-logical-partition product_a then fastboot delete-logical-partition product_b (this will clear both slots)

-  f) fastboot flash system XXXX.img (replace XXXX.img for whatever the name of your img file is)
+  g) fastboot flash system XXXX.img (replace XXXX.img for whatever the name of your img file is)

  Enjoy